amy-hart/the-lonely-computer/README.md

 Live demo: https://the-lonely-computer.herokuapp.com/index.html

 Please note: Edgar prefers a Chrome desktop environment.
+I didn't even know what JSON was when I made this so expect some glitches!

 # Screenshot
 ![A screenshot of the chatbot application](https://the-lonely-computer.herokuapp.com/images/preview.png)